Vulcan to close its Arts + Entertainment division, which includes Cinerama and Seattle Art Fair

 After Allen’s death in 2018, there was much uncertainty as to what would happen to his vast holdings.
 Some had already stepped away from Vulcan: The Museum of Pop Culture (MoPOP), founded by Allen as the Experience Music Project in 2000, now operates as an independent nonprofit and will not be affected by Wednesday’s announcement.

-Though it still listed on Vulcan’s website under its Arts + Entertainment umbrella, the Flying Heritage & Combat Armor Museum is an independent public charity.
+Though it’s still listed on Vulcan’s website under its Arts + Entertainment umbrella, the Flying Heritage & Combat Armor Museum is an independent public charity.
 Living Computers: Museum + Labs is run by a private operating foundation that is run by Vulcan.

 Wednesday’s news brought another twist to the long saga of Cinerama, which had closed abruptly at the beginning of this year.
 Vulcan said in February that the closure was temporary in order to make renovations, including an overhaul to the kitchen.
 A reopening date was given only as “later this year.”
 Most of the theater’s employees were laid off at that time.

 One of the few remaining cinemas worldwide that was originally built to showcase three-projector Cinerama technology, Seattle Cinerama opened at Fourth Avenue and Lenora Street in 1963.
-After it fell into disrepair during the ’80s and ’90s, Microsoft and Vulcan co-founder Paul Allen bought the theater in 1998, reopening it after major renovations in 1999.
+After it fell into disrepair during the ’80s and ’90s, Allen bought the theater in 1998, reopening it after major renovations in 1999.
 With its enormous, immersive screen and trademark chocolate popcorn, Cinerama became a beloved hub for many Seattle moviegoers.
 Additional renovations at the theater took place in 2010 and 2014.

-Founded in 2015, the Seattle Art Fair is a vast annual event, bringing national and international galleries and buyers to town and attracting some 22,000 people.
-This year’s Seattle Art Fair was scheduled for July 23-26, but was canceled in late April, with organizers citing the COVID-19 pandemic.
+Founded in 2015, the Seattle Art Fair is a vast annual event, bringing national and international galleries and buyers to town and attracting tens of thousands of people.
+This year’s Seattle Art Fair was scheduled for July 23-26, but was canceled in late April, with organizers citing the pandemic.

 The Living Computers: Museum + Labs, described on Vulcan’s website as “the world’s largest collection of fully restored supercomputers, mainframes, minicomputers and more,” opened in Sodo in 2012 and was expanded in 2016.
 Its offerings included not only selections from Allen’s vast personal collection, but hands-on exhibits on virtual reality, self-driving cars, robotics, and computer-generated art and music.